raonygamer/dynimp/README.md

+## dynimp
-Program that enables dynamic importing based on *.dynimp.json files.
-(Meant for Minecraft Bedrock Edition) To use dynmap.exe download the latest release and use: dynmap --help Example *.dynimp.json file:
+# Program that enables dynamic importing based on *.dynimp.json files.
+(Meant for Minecraft Bedrock Edition)
+# To use dynimp.exe download the latest release and use: dynimp --help
+# Example *.dynimp.json file:
 ```json
 {
     // Portable Executable to point imports at runtime, can be any portable executable file.